UNH Study Away Eligibility Policy & Form

-- Keep a detailed factual record of the crisis development and your actions, including: dates, times, and names and contact information for all involve, especially local emergency assistance (doctors, police, consular officials, school contacts).
+- Keep a detailed factual record of the crisis development and your actions, including dates, times, and names and contact information for all involved, especially local emergency assistance (doctors, police, consular officials, school contacts).

-The Global Education Center must be kept informed on a regular basis in the event of an ongoing crisis
+The Education Abroad office must be kept informed on a regular basis in the event of an ongoing crisis

 - Individual students may choose to return to the U.S. Every reasonable effort will be made to allow them to continue their academic program on campus.
 Refund policies are outlined in the Student Handbook and in the Understanding and Paying Your Tuition Bill Handbook.